Forbidden Drama

-Forbidden Drama is the debut studio album from the alternative/progressive rock band byron.
-Released on 12 October 2007 in Bucharest, it contains the single Essential Piece.
+Forbidden Drama is the debut studio album by Romanian alternative/progressive rock band byron.
+Released on 12 October 2007 in Bucharest, it contains the single "Essential Piece".
 This single charted for a very long while on national radio stations, including City FM and Radio Total.
 The real hit, however, would turn out to be the second single, "Blow Up My Tears", which would stay at No. 1 in City FM's RomTop for several weeks.
 "Forbidden Drama" features a wide array of instruments including a string quartet, oboe and esraj.
 The album was manufactured and distributed by Romanian label A&A Records.

 Music

 The album features an eclectic mix of art rock and adult-alternative, with progressive and classical hints.
 The band themselves acknowledge having been influenced by Queen, Jethro Tull, Peter Gabriel or My Brightest Diamond.
 Some reviewers noted certain Chris Cornell and Bryan Ferry influences in Dan Byron's vocals, while the music exhibited progressive overtones which drew comparisons with Dream Theater and Genesis.